 Web applications such as quote calculators and booking platforms ensure your brand can promptly cater to customers as soon as they register their interest, improving CX and fostering long-term brand loyalty.

-A case in point is the custom quote calculator we built for our client Awdry Bailey & Douglas.
+A case in point is the custom quote calculator we built for Awdry Bailey & Douglas.
 This useful tool enables them to respond to clients’ conveyancing enquiries swiftly and efficiently, without sacrificing the personal touch.

 Our app development service

 So, how does a typical app development process go at Resolution?

 Once we’ve discussed and determined your needs, we’ll check the market.
 If there’s already an off-the-shelf product that could meet your requirements, we’ll let you know (no smoke and mirrors here).
 If not, we’ll begin creating your shiny new web application.